-Our Governance and Nominating Committee is currently comprised of three independent directors, Mr. Fitzgerald, Dr. Barzilai and Dr. Gardner.
+Our Governance and Nominating Committee currently comprises three independent directors, Phyllis Gardner, Nir Barzilai and Albion Fitzgerald.
 Dr. Gardner currently serves as the chairperson of the Governance and Nominating Committee.
 In fulfilling the duties outlined in its charter, the Governance and Nominating Committee, among other things, is responsible for:

-- assisting our board of directors in identifying, interviewing and recruiting prospective director nominees; - · recommending director nominees;
+- assisting our Board of Directors in identifying, interviewing and recruiting prospective director nominees; - recommending director nominees;

-- establishing and reviewing on an annual basis a process for identifying and evaluating nominees for our board of directors; - annually evaluating and reporting to our board of directors on the performance and effectiveness of the board of directors; - recommending members for each board committee of our board of directors; and - annually presenting a list of individuals recommended for nomination for election to our board of directors at the annual meeting of our stockholders.
+- establishing and reviewing on an annual basis a process for identifying and evaluating nominees for our Board of Directors; - annually evaluating and reporting to our Board of Directors on the performance and effectiveness of the Board of Directors; - recommending members for each Board committee of our Board of Directors; and - annually presenting a list of individuals recommended for nomination for election to our Board of Directors at the annual meeting of our stockholders.